 Attaching the plywood, clamping, drilling holes and of course countersinking.

 Then the stop blocks – it is always a challenge to drill and drive screws to an MDF – it can split!
-These blocks are quite important part of the jig – they prevent the jig from slipping out of the table and also, they hold the router within the jig.
+These blocks are quite important parts of the jig – they prevent the jig from slipping out of the table and also, they hold the router within the jig.

 And there it is – a successor of my thickness sander.
 Less dust, improved accuracy and speed.
 It’s also smaller and easier to store.